Climate-Invariant Machine Learning: Results

-In the cold Tropics, the vertical profiles of the mean-squared error (MSE) are nearly indiscernible for all types of NNs and roughly follow the vertical structure of subgrid variance, as discussed in \cite{gentine2018could,beucler2021enforcing}.
-When evaluated in the warm Tropics, the MSE of the ``brute force’’ NN (blue line) increases by a factor of $\approx $10 and peaks above 100W $^{2}$m$^{-4}$, underlining how \textit{standard NNs fail to generalize across climates}!
-As discussed in the ``Theory’’ Section, we progressively rescaled the inputs starting with the most important one: specific humidity, which is rescaled to relative humidity (orange line).
-This first rescaling decreases the MSE so much (by a factor of 5-10) that we need to zoom in on each panel to distinguish the generalization abilities of additional NNs.
-Adding the rescalings of temperature to plume buoyancy (green line) and then of LHF to $\tilde{\mathrm{LHF}}_{\Delta q} $ (red line) incrementally decrease the MSE, which is particularly clear for the subgrid longwave heating.
-Impressively, rescaling all three inputs decreases the MSE so much that \textit{the resulting ``climate-invariant’’ NN’s MSE (red line) is within $\approx 25 \% $ of the MSE of a ``brute-force’’ NN that was directly trained in the warm climate (purple line)}.
+In the cold Tropics, the vertical profiles of the mean-squared error (MSE) are nearly indistinguishable for all types of NNs and roughly follow the vertical structure of subgrid variance, as discussed in \cite{gentine2018could,beucler2021enforcing}.
+When evaluated in the warm Tropics, the MSE of the ``brute force'' NN (blue line) increases by a factor of $\approx $10 and peaks above 100 W $^{2}$m$^{-4}$, underlining how \textit{raw-data NNs fail to generalize across climates}.
+As discussed in Section~\ref{sec:Theory}, we progressively transformed the inputs starting with specific humidity, which is transformed to relative humidity (orange line).
+This first transformation decreases the MSE so much (by a factor of 5-10) that we need to zoom in on each panel to distinguish the generalization abilities of additional NNs.
+Adding the transformations of temperature to plume buoyancy (green line) improves the generalization MSE for all variables.
+Adding the LHF to $\tilde{\mathrm{LHF}}_{\Delta q} $ transformation (red line) further decreases generalization MSE, except for shortwave heating where the MSE improves in the cold but not the warm climate.
+Impressively, transforming all three inputs decreases the MSE so much that \textit{the resulting climate-invariant NN’s MSE (red line) is within $\approx 25 \% $ of the MSE of a ``raw-data'' NN that was directly trained in the warm climate (purple line)}.

-Hereafter, we use ``climate-invariant’’ to refer to models for which all three inputs ($q$, $T$, LHF) but no outputs (i.e., we do not assume knowledge of the output CDF across climate and geographies) were physically rescaled; after demonstrating their success in the aquaplanet case, we are now ready to investigate how these ``climate-invariant’’ models learn in other climates and simulations introduced in the ``Data’’ Section.
+Hereafter, we use ``climate-invariant'' to refer to models for which all three inputs ($q$, $T$, LHF) but no outputs were transformed, solely based on physical principles.
+After demonstrating their success in the aquaplanet case, we are now ready to investigate how these climate-invariant models learn in the other climates and simulations introduced in Section~\ref{sec:Data}.